bava-kurian/RAG_LLM_Document_Q-A_with_Retrieval_Augmented_Generation_and_LLMs/README.md

 If you encounter any issues or have questions, please:

 1. Check the troubleshooting section
+2. Run the test script: `python test_rag.py`
-2. Search existing issues
+3. Search existing issues
-3. Create a new issue with detailed information
+4. Create a new issue with detailed information

 ---

-**Note**: This application uses free-tier services.
+**Note**: This application uses free-tier services and is optimized for low-resource environments.
 Be mindful of rate limits and usage quotas.